arangodb/docs/3.9/programs-arangod-log.md

 The default value for this flag is `true` to ensure compatibility with previous versions.

-- `--log.escape-unicode-chars`: when its value is set to false, the unicode character will be retained and written to the log as-is.
+- `--log.escape-unicode-chars`: when its value is set to `false`, Unicode characters will be retained and written to the log as-is.
 For example, `犬` will be logged as `犬`.
 When the flag value is set to `true`, any Unicode characters are escaped, and the hex codes for all Unicode characters are logged instead.